clpe04/plugin-management-system/README.md

 # Plugin Management System (PMS)

 A clojure plugin management system, enabling the user to dynamically load clj and jar files and extract functions marked as plugins and add them to a list of transformations, which can then be applied to data.

 ## Usage

-This section provides a short description of how you define a plugin function, the primary functions in the Plugin Management System and examples of their usage.
+This section provides some short examples of the Plugin Management System its usage.

-### Defining plugin functions

-To mark your functions to be loaded by the Plugin Management System, all you have to do is to add a metadata entry, where the key is the hook keyword you will set when loading the plugins and the value is the name it will be associated with in the transformation map.

 #### Example 1 - Simple usage